-Being a holistic health practitioner, of course, I have been exposed to and done yoga many times.
+Being a former holistic health practitioner, of course, I have been exposed to and done yoga many times.
 Being a Christian, I have dealt with people that have gone against the practice of yoga mainly due to the history of it.
 Let me tell you, I get it.
 I really do, but having an open holistic mind and being a Christian sometimes overlap.

 According to Christianity Today:

 Yoga, deeply rooted in Hinduism, essentially means to be “yoked” with the divine.
 Yogic postures, breathing, and chanting were originally designed not to bring better physical health and well-being (Western marketing to the contrary), but a sense of oneness with Brahman—the Hindu word for the absolute being that pervades all things.
 This is pantheism (all is divine), not Christianity.

 In order to find “enlightenment,” one must extinguish one’s critical capacities—something the Bible never calls us to do (Rom.
 12:1-2).
 In fact, suspending our critical capacities through meditation opens the soul to deception and even to spiritual bondage.